Watering in South Florida

 Morning is best, since irrigating at night promotes fungus, and during midday you'll lose more to evaporation.

-Restrictions are in place everywhere - usually limiting homeowners to two days per week during limited hours.
+Restrictions are in place everywhere - usually limiting homeowners to one or two days per week during limited hours.

 What if the irrigation schedule is out of your control?
 Choose plants that like the schedule if you can.